drio/manual-render/README.md

 ##  04: Moving to 3d and refactoring to separate concerns in the rendering pipeline

+NOTE: no gif for this step since we haven't added anything extra really.

 I have removed the rendering of textures for now.
 We need to stay with the basics.

 Now we have just points and lines but they use 3D coordinates.